-I am available to supervise undergraduate projects in theoretical physics.
+I am available to supervise undergraduate and MSc projects in theoretical physics.
 Information on the corresponding project modules is available through the maths intranet (login required).
-The ideas below are just a few possible topics for projects, not an exhaustive list.
+The possible topics below are not necessarily an exhaustive list.
 Interested students are welcome to chat with me about these or other possibilities.

 The first stage of this project will be a survey of the evidence for dark matter and the experiments underway to constrain or reveal its fundamental nature.
 With this background, the second stage will choose a particular dark matter proposal and delve more deeply into its features and ways it has been or may be tested.

 Non-linear dynamics and chaos

-This project will survey tools and techniques used to analyze chaotic dynamics in non-linear systems, probably but not necessarily focusing on numerical methods.
+This project will survey tools and techniques used to analyze chaotic dynamics in non-linear systems, most likely focusing on numerical methods.
 These techniques will then be applied to analyze some simple problems in any of the many areas of science where chaotic dynamics are important.

 CPT and Lorentz invariance

 The related symmetries of Lorentz invariance and CPT (charge--parity--time) invariance are among the cornerstones of modern physics.
 This project will focus on learning about the observations and experiments that provide the most stringent tests of these important fundamental symmetries of nature.

 Last modified 19 May 2023